 4 Classroom Setup Ideas to Encourage a Positive Classroom Environment

 When deciding how to set up the desks in their classroom, you might have some goals in mind.
 Perhaps you’re looking to encourage more student collaboration.
-Or perhaps you’re hoping to minimize the chances of students getting distracted.
-Maybe you want to enable all students to easily see the front of the room, or be able to transition from block to block more easily.
-Keep reading for ideas from TpT Teacher Authors on ways you can setup your classroom to meet these goals.
+Or perhaps you’re hoping to support classroom management by minimizing the chances of students getting distracted.
+Maybe you want to enable all students to easily see the front of the room or transition from block to block more easily.
+Keep reading for ideas on ways you can set up your classroom layout to meet these goals.

 The Horseshoe Formation: For class discussions, inclusivity, and easy viewing of the front of the room.

-With eight years of experience in the elementary classroom, Hannah of The Classroom Key is a big fan of this classroom setup.
-She also likes to have a few separate desks at the front, turned to face forward, so that every student can engage with what is going on front and center in the classroom.
+Hannah of The Classroom Key is a big fan of this classroom setup.
+She likes to have a few separate desks at the front, turned to face forward, so that every student can engage with what is going on front and center in the classroom.
 “If every student’s desk is already aimed toward the front of the room, then I don’t have to spend as much time and energy getting my students’ attention,” she says.
 “Nobody has to turn their chairs around to see the front.
 Having a few desks pulled forward away from the group helps minimize distractions for students that need it.”

-Kris of Pathway 2 Success tends toward the horseshoe, too — especially when holding group conversations.
+Kris of Pathway 2 Success tends to arrange desks in a horseshoe, too — especially when holding group conversations.
 “It gives the entire group a sense of community, allows every voice to be heard, and even encourages learners to step outside their comfort zones,” she says.
 “My goal in seating students in a semicircle has always been to strengthen relationships, facilitate meaningful conversations, and remind learners that every voice matters.
 The idea is that once learners feel more comfortable and connected with those around them, they will be more confident to share their ideas, too.”

 Group Pods: For small group collaboration.